 Please people I hope when you are reading this you are also laughing.
 Things like this is why I love to write travel tips for people traveling around the world, because never ever buy a sim card for this price!
 It is a scam!

 The Tutto Communications booth also offers Lyca Mobile Italy sim cards.
-Also these ones are extremely overpriced and NOT worth buying!
+Also these sim cards are extremely overpriced and NOT worth buying!

-Please avoid this booth completely!
+Please avoid this sim card booth shop completely!
 I am only mentioning it to give you a complete guide for buying a sim card at Milan Malpensa Airport and of course helping you NOT to waste money and travel more, because in the end that is what I love doing.

 My passion for traveling turned me into a professional travel blogger.
 Read my story of continuously traveling around the world since 2012 in the link above.